-The Plan's Non-US Equity managers delivered an aggregate return of 19.4%, underperforming the asset class benchmark of 21.6% for the year.
-This aggregate underperformance was due to Templeton, whose portfolio trailed its benchmark by over 7.0% primarily due to their value style in general and underperforming stock picks in the Communication Services sector.
+The Plan's Non-US Equity managers delivered an aggregate return of 9.6%, underperforming the asset class benchmark of 11.1% for the year.
+This aggregate underperformance was due to Templeton, whose portfolio was liquidated in December, having trailed the benchmark through the first eleven months of the year.

-The Plan's Global Equity portfolio managers invest in both US and non-US domiciled stocks and the asset class benchmark delivered a return of 26.8% for the year.
-SCERA's Global Equity managers in aggregate produced a return of 22.1%, an absolute return below the benchmark.
-Hexavest and Dodge & Cox, the current global equity portfolio managers both underperformed the benchmark.
-Hexavest invests with a top-down and contrarian approach and their defensive positioning amidst surging equity markets proved a drag on relative performance.
-Both managers favored Non-US equity markets at the expense of the domestic market, which proved detrimental during a year when the US market delivered 10% more than the Non-US markets.
+The Plan's Global Equity portfolio managers invest in both US and non-US domiciled stocks and the asset class benchmark delivered a return of 16.6% for the year.
+SCERA's Global Equity managers in aggregate produced a return of 5.5%, a return significantly trailing the benchmark.
+Hexavest and Dodge & Cox, the Plan's global equity managers, both underperformed the benchmark.
+Hexavest invests with a top-down and contrarian approach and their defensive positioning amidst buoyant equity markets proved a drag on relative performance.
+Both managers favored Non-US equity markets at the expense of the domestic market, which proved detrimental during a year when the US market delivered nearly 10% above the non-US markets.